shiHisham/K8s-lab/Practice7_K8s_ConfigMaps/readme.md

   * As environment variables
   * As mounted volumes (files)
+* How ConfigMaps create files on-the-fly using key–path mapping
 * How to reload pods when config changes (manually)

 ---

 ## 🧱 What We'll Do

-1. Create a ConfigMap with app configuration values
+1. Create a ConfigMap with key/value config
-2. Update the Node.js app to read config from env vars and files
+2. Update a Node.js app to read from env vars and mounted file
-3. Mount the ConfigMap into the pod using both methods
+3. Use a different file path/key to verify flexibility
-4. Verify the injected values inside the container
+4. Track how mounted files appear inside the container
-5. Modify the ConfigMap and observe what happens
+5. Simulate real-world debugging when config is missing or incorrect

 ---